tushar-sharma/tushar-sharma.github.io/_posts/2025-08-22-steam-deck-return.md

 <ul class="chatlist ">
 <li class="shared received">
-Hello,
+Hello,<br>

-Thanks for the prompt response and confirming.
+Thanks for the prompt response and confirming. <br>

 Based on the information you have provided, we believe it is unlikely that the current issue reflects a problem with this device as it was delivered to you.
 It may instead be related to your particular use of the product.
 Regardless, we would like to offer complimentary service as a gesture of goodwill.
 This will not affect your remaining warranty coverage, but downtime related to the RMA process will be considered when evaluating future warranty claims.
-Please note that if you encounter additional issues in the future, we may request an opportunity to evaluate the device before deciding how to proceed.
+Please note that if you encounter additional issues in the future, we may request an opportunity to evaluate the device before deciding how to proceed.<br>

 Steam will send you an email containing two documents - an RMA instruction sheet and a pre-paid shipping label.
 Please allow 24 hours for the email to be prepared and sent.